mikepyne/Trilobytes/README.md

 Need to create a logo / an Icon

-Upgrade to Qt 6, with Qt 3D (for realtime 2D graphical aspect)
+Now we have upgraded to Qt 6, look into Qt 3D (for realtime 2D graphical aspect)

 Add 3 mouth types,
  - DONE FilterMouth (wide oval touching body somewhere, small entities only, adds drag to swimmer but 100% efficient),